Shaw House, Berkshire: History

 The manor house of Shaw, Shaw House was built by the wealthy cloth merchant, Thomas Dolman, and completed in 1581.
 It is famous for its reputation as King Charles I's headquarters during the Second Battle of Newbury.
-However recent research has proved that, despite being at the centre of the fighting, the King never went to the house.
+However recent research has proved that, despite the house being at the centre of the fighting, the King never went to it.
 Other royals have visited, most notably Elizabeth I. In the 1720s, it was acquired by the flamboyant James Brydges, 1st Duke of Chandos.
 Although it was not the principal residence of the Duke, the family evidently spent some time in the area and the second Duke bought a wife at a sale in Newbury.